Frunez/CV/README.md

 - Team player

-Throughout the Makers Academy course I worked in pairs or as a team every day.
+Throughout the Makers Academy course I worked in pairs or as a team every day which I really enjoyed.
 For me, communication and coordination was of the utmost importance.

 - Multi-lingual

-I finished the last 3 years of school in French, completed an intensive summer course in Spanish and have family and friends in Italy whom I interact with regularly.
+I finished the last 3 years of school in French, completed an intensive summer course in Spanish and have family and friends in Italy with whom I interact with regularly.

 - Troubleshooting and attention to detail